smileart/british/README.md

 If you want to call British methods and attributes on others classes, just `include British` there: by monkey-patching or in source code (if possible) or by calling `ThirdPartyClass.include(British)`, and Bob's your uncle – use British methods on them.

+If you are author of a class written in American Englsih, you may want to `include British` into your class to allow your target users to call either American or British methods.

 ##Examples

 ```ruby